Waveform degeneracy of binary systems and Lagrange three-body systems: Conclusion

 Specifically, looking at the mass quadrupole alone, we found that there are binary systems and linearly stable Lagrange three-body systems that have the same mass quadrupole waveform in both the plus and cross modes at short time scales.
 The degeneracy space is parametrized by two parameters, which in this work, we chose to be the total mass $M_{\mathrm{(3B)}}$ and the normalized mass $\beta_1$.
 The question of which system coalesces first depends on the chirp mass.
 In particular, the system with the greater chirp mass coalesces first.
 We also found that there are linearly stable Lagrange triples that can have the same chirp mass as that of a given binary, thus making them have the same mass quadrupole waveform up to the coalescence time.
 For binaries whose mass difference is small, the waveform match with respect to the noise spectral density of the advanced LIGO design remains above 0.97.
 This result further highlights the need for including higher PN contributions to modeling binaries and three-body systems.
 We also showed that there exists waveform degeneracy up to the 0.5PN order, and that this degeneracy space consists of only one point.
 However, the Lagrange triple that satisfies this degeneracy is unstable.

-One immediate extension is to analyze how the degeneracy is characterized by an extended set of parameters, like the angular positions on the sky and the geocenter time of arrival of the GW signal.
-Future studies may also address waveform degeneracy between elliptic binary systems and Lagrange three-body systems since there are values of the normalized masses that make the elliptic Lagrange triple stable, but their circular counterpart is unstable \cite{roberts_2002}.
-One may also study if there are waveform degeneracies between elliptic binary systems and other periodic and stable three-body systems where the masses have close encounters, e.g., figure-eight systems.
+One immediate extension is to include nonzero eccentricities $e$ to the binary and the Lagrange triple.
+For an eccentric binary system, there will be additional terms in the amplitude of the plus and cross modes that are proportional to $e$ and $e^2$ \cite{jamet_2025}.
+We expect similar terms in the waveforms of the elliptic Lagrange triple.
+Additionally, not only does the semi-major axis of the orbit of each mass change with time, but also the eccentricity.
+Because of these modifications, the analytical expressions for waveform degeneracy we derived here may not hold for eccentric systems.
+Of course, only when the GWs have circularized the elliptic orbits enough do our results hold.
+It will be interesting to analyze waveform degeneracy between eccentric systems since there are values of the normalized masses that make the elliptic Lagrange triple stable even if its circular counterpart is unstable \cite{roberts_2002}.
+One may also study whether there are waveform degeneracies between elliptic binary systems and other periodic and linearly stable three-body systems in which the masses have close encounters, e.g., figure-eight systems.